iwuabachika-dev/github.io/README.md

 # Welcome to My Portfolio 👋

-Hi, I'm **Iwuaba Chikodi Augusta.** I help busy professionals and business owners build structure and stay organized.
+Hi, I'm **Iwuaba Chikodi Augusta.** I help busy professionals and business owners build structure, stay organized, and maintain an effective online presence.
 As an Administrative Virtual Assistant, I specialize in Email & Calendar Management, Data Entry, Appointment Setting & Coordination, and CRM Support.
-I bring strong organizational skills and the ability to streamline processes, helping businesses operate more efficiently.
+I also bring digital marketing skills such as content scheduling, email marketing, and lead generation to support business visibility and growth.
+With strong organizational skills and attention to detail, I help businesses streamline processes and operate more efficiently.

 ## About Me
 - Background: I have a background in administrative support, virtual assistance, and digital marketing.
 I received professional training in Virtual Assistance from Digital Witch Academy and Digital Marketing from HerTechTrail Academy.
 My experience includes supporting business operations, managing workflows, assisting clients with administrative tasks, and helping businesses maintain their online presence.